armijnhemel/binaryanalysis-ng/maintenance/database/README-dex_bytecode.md

 ## Loading the data

-For this script a directory with BANG result directories is needed.
+For this script a directory with BANG result directories ("meta directories") is needed.

 To import the data do the following: